billymosis/rag-pdf-mcq-quiz/README.md

 You are free to choose the programming languages, frameworks, and libraries you are most comfortable with (e.g., Python, Langchain, LlamaIndex, Node.js, etc.).
 You can use any LLM accessible via API (like OpenAI's models, Anthropic's Claude, etc.) or run local models if you prefer.

+(Feel free to request an API key from gemini, anthropic etc. if you'd like)

 ## Next Steps & Communication